-While our podiatry offices are conveniently located in Wauwatosa, New Berlin, Mequon, and Oak Creek, WI, we offer services to patients in and around Milwaukee, Wisconsin (WI) including Franklin, Brookfield, Fox Point, Hales Corner, Waukesha, West Allis, Menomonee Falls, and South Milwaukee.
+While our podiatry offices are conveniently located in Wauwatosa and Mequon, WI, we offer services to patients in and around Milwaukee, Wisconsin (WI) including Franklin, Brookfield, Fox Point, Hales Corner, Waukesha, West Allis, Menomonee Falls, and South Milwaukee.

 More Helpful Articles On Foot Pain & Women:

 Got Corns?
 How To Determine If Corns Are Causing Your Foot Pain

 Corns And Calluses Form When Skin Rubs Against Bony Areas Or Parts Of A Shoe.
 The Formation Consists Of Many Layers Of Compacted, Dead Skin And Can Cause Pain Or Discomfort.